jonseymour/florida/MARY-JANE-K.md

 ---
 ## Part C

-A mother, Mary, is picked at random from the set of mothers of a large population of 2-child families.
+A mother, Mary, is selected at random from the set of mothers of a large population of 2-child families.
 Mary has a daughter, Jane, and another child K. K is the child's initial.
 K's gender is known to Mary and Jane, but not to us.

 Mary, Jane and K. are exactly the same people from Part A.